Sepsis recognition and management

 Initial Emergency Management:

-• See flowchart above (Figure 1) for summary of initial management of sepsis or septic shock.
+• See Figure 1: Sepsis Recognition and Management Flowchart (above) for summary of initial management of sepsis / septic shock.

 In Emergency Department

-• Manage all Emergency Department patients assessed as likely to have sepsis / septic shock in the resuscitation bay with senior support (Consultant or Advanced Trainee) and consideration of early PCC review.
+• Manage all Emergency Department patients with suspected septic shock in the resuscitation bay with senior support (Consultant or Fellow) and consideration of early PCC or NICU 3B review.
+Have a low threshold to move patients with suspected sepsis without shock to the resuscitation bay.

-• Overnight the on-call Emergency Consultant must be called as soon as possible about all such patients.
+• Overnight, the on-call Emergency Consultant / Fellow must be called, as soon as possible, about all patients with suspected septic shock.

-• The admitting Inpatient Consultant must be advised of all patients with suspected sepsis or septic shock to be admitted under their care, prior to transfer to the ward.
+• The admitting in-patient Consultant must be advised of all patients with suspected sepsis or septic shock to be admitted under their care, prior to transfer to the ward.
+This would normally be done by the Admitting Registrar.

 On the wards

-• The responsible inpatient Consultant must be informed as soon as possible if, following medical review, the patient is felt likely to be septic or have septic shock.
+• The responsible in-patient Consultant must be informed as soon as possible if, following medical review, the patient is likely to be septic or have septic shock.

 Vascular Access